NathanHeaton/Web-User-Interface-Design/Practicals/lab4/README.md

 - **Week 1:** Basic layout of pages and place holder text along with navigation and backgroud image.
 - **Week 2:** Introduction of form to contact band memebers and table.
 - **Week 3:** made the back end for the form info of user is now saved in local storge.
 - **Week 4:** improved the grid and layout of the about us page.
+Added video and expandable news section

 ## Learning Reflections
 ### Challenges
 - **Week 1:**
 - **Week 2:** get forms to work with there lables and starting javascript was tough.
 - **Week 3:** it was difficult to get take data from the form because I was unsing an id of name which I think was reserved and wouldn't save.
-- **Week 4:** I have learned how grids and grid areas work also how to load other pages and widows through js.
+- **Week 4:** I have learned how grids and grid areas work also how to load other pages and widows through js. understand the difference between seting up img andd video tags

 ### Insights
 - **Week 1:** Gained an understanding of the importance of web content structure for readability.